Gellardo/blog/content/posts/2020-07-02-Playing-with-rust-and-wasm.md

 Before answering the second observation, I need to say that I have very little experience with JS so I might have solved this the complicated way.
 By default, the template contains the expression `import("../pkg/index.js")` to include the Wasm module.
 This is an asynchronous import of that module (notice the parentheses) and it does not make the module available immediately like an usual import.
-My first try was to change that to a normal import statement, but that did not work:
+My first try was to change that to a normal import statement, but it did not work:
 > WebAssembly module is included in initial chunk.
 > This is not allowed, because WebAssembly download and compilation must happen asynchronous.
 > Add an async splitpoint (i. e. import()) somewhere between your entrypoint and the WebAssembly module

 Hmm, alright it seems that the `import()` is needed after all.
-So I took the way of least resistance and future spaghetti code and added a callback to the `import()` statement, which calls the function with the imported module.
+So I took the way of least resistance (and future spaghetti code) and added a callback to the `import()` statement, which calls the function with the imported module.

 ```javascript
 import( "../pkg/index.js" ).then(wasm => game(wasm)).catch(console.error);
 ```

-Some more googling suggests, that this might be a [limitation of webpack](https://github.com/webpack/webpack/issues/6615)).
+Some more googling suggests, that this might be a [limitation of webpack](https://github.com/webpack/webpack/issues/6615).
-But it works like this and as long as I don't need to extend it, that's fine.
+But it works for now and as long as I don't need to extend it, that's fine.

 ### Can I get rid of manual JS completely?
 Most of the logic is written in Rust, but there is still some JS glue needed.